 Our approach is based on mimicking Nature, and the idea is to prevent the virus from entering the body’s cells.
 If the virus does not enter the cells, it cannot survive.
 Instead, the immune system destroys the viral particles, thus preventing an infection, explains Jasmin Mecinovic.

 How to cheat the virus

-SARS-CoV-2 belongs to the family of coronaviruses, which are named after their characteristic crown shaped envelope that shields its RNA from being damaged.
+SARS-CoV-2 belongs to the family of coronaviruses, which are named after their characteristic crown-shaped envelope that shields their RNA from being damaged.
 This crown is made up out of viral spike proteins, which act as the lock-picks used by the virus to break into a host cell.

 The SARS-CoV-2 spike protein specifically interacts with an enzyme, called ACE2 receptor, to initiate cell entry and infection.